SonicZedt/ColorCount/README.md

     ]
 }
 ```

-#### 3rd Example:
-Count color on multiple local image without plot the data: </br>
+#### Count color on multiple images
-to count color on multiple local and/or online accessible image, a json is needed</br>
+To count color on multiple local and/or online accessible images, a json as a request is needed
 request.json:
 ```
 {